Customer Satisfaction

 a) Net Promoter Score (NPS)

-The NPS question is:
+An example of an NPS question is:

 sondaggio NPS